dirtystylus/eleventy-test/posts/letterboxd-to-markdown/index.md

 ## letterboxd-to-markdown

 The result is here: [**`letterboxd-to-markdown`**](https://github.com/dirtystylus/letterboxd-to-markdown).
 The script installs a `letterboxd` command that does one thing: fetches the RSS feed for a Letterboxd account and converts the diary entries to Markdown files, with a folder for each film.

+It’s basically two methods, and it should be easy to modify the data that gets written to the Markdown front matter if you want other details from your diary (I don’t use star ratings, for example).

-That alone would be pretty useful from an archival standpoint, but the next step was integrating it into my site.
+Getting things into Markdown is useful from an archival standpoint alone, but the next step was integrating it into my site.

 ## Using this with Eleventy

-My personal usage is pretty simple: I copied the approach of my hand-built reading log, and at the root level of my Eleventy site I created a folder called **`watching`**, with a **`watching.json`** file that defines a content type `film`.
+I copied the approach of my hand-built reading log, and at the root level of my Eleventy site I created a folder called **`watching`**, with a **`watching.json`** file that defines a content type `film`.
 I set this as the output directory, so that when I run `letterboxd` it fills my **`watching`** directory with the folders of all my films.

 ![A folder filled with subfolders of film information](watching-folder.jpg)